 Throughout his stint, Elias kept getting insights.
 And one perception was about the work culture in the country.
 “One of the problems with Indian organisations is ageism,” he says.
 “The managing director is in his late fifties, the director, fifty, and the general manager is forty.
 But all the creative energies and ideas come from below.
 Unfortunately, Indian organisations don't tap that.
 The lowest fellow cannot talk to the director.”

 Realising that he was in the same boat, he decided to destroy the hierarchy.
 “We became like a start-up,” says Elias.
 “The average age is 32.
 In the KMRL you are valued for your contributions and not for your seniority or designation.
 When I retire this is something that I will propagate, apart from how we were able to set up the fastest first-phase metro project in the country.”

 Away from the family

 For the past five years, Elias George has been staying alone at Kochi.
 That is because his wife, Aruna Sundarajan, is Secretary, Telecom, Government of India.
-While his son Alok works with a private equity firm in Dubai, daughter Priya is a lawyer in Delhi.
+While his son Alok works in Dubai, daughter Priya is a lawyer in Delhi.
 “Once a month, some meeting comes up in Delhi, so I get a chance to meet the family,” says Elias.